umccr/rems-umccr/README.md

 `rems-cmd.sh` works by invoking a lambda which in turn triggers a Fargate Task to spin up the desired admin command. _IT MUST BE INVOKED IN THE ACCOUNT OF THE DEPLOYMENT_.
-That is, whereas all other build/deployment is controlled by CDK Pipelines rooted in the Build account - the maintenace utility must be run from an AWS environment logged into the deployment account (either Dev or Prod).
+That is, whereas all other build/deployment is controlled by CDK Pipelines rooted in the Build account - the maintenance utility must be run from an AWS environment logged into the deployment account (either Dev or Prod).

 As an example here is the process to upgrade REMS.